|HTOM 5000: Principles of Tourism and Hospitality|

 Find employment as a guest service manager, sales manager, food & beverage supervisor, banquet manager, revenue manager, and conference assistant.

-Graduates work for local and international hotel brands, cruise lines, travel agencies, event planners, restaurants, airlines and other tourism related businesses and agencies.
+Graduates work for local and international hotel brands, cruise lines, travel agencies, restaurants, airlines, other tourism related businesses and agencies, and as event planners.

 Wine & Spirit Education Trust (WSET)